sarahpisanu/child_development_portfolio_DA/README.md

 # Analysis of Early Childhood Development Trajectories in Social Perinatal Health Contexts

+## Tools used for this project

+- AirTable
+- Excel
+- Power BI
+- Jupyter Notebook
+- Python

 ## Overview
 This project aims to evaluate developmental progress among children receiving social and health services within a vulnerable population.
 By analyzing early childhood developmental scores, the study seeks to compare outcomes between children with early intervention 9during pregnancy) versus those with later engagement.
 The ultimate goal is to identify key social determinants influencing developmental delays and to inform targeted interventions that improve early childhood health outcomes.